Skip to main content

 Factor 1 – Is the digital worker attended or unattended?

-This factor assesses whether the digital worker is attended and overseen by a human worker in completing its operations.
+This factor assesses whether the digital worker is attended and overseen by a human worker when completing its operations.

 Criteria Details Score